pry/pry/README.markdown

 * `status` shows status information about the current session.
 * `version` Show Pry version information
 * `help` shows the list of session commands with brief explanations.
+* `toggle-color` turns on and off syntax highlighting.
+* `simple-prompt` toggles the simple prompt mode.
 * `exit` or `quit` or `back` or `^d` (control-d) will end the current Pry session and go back to the calling process or back one level of nesting (if there are nested sessions).